maptv/maptv.github.io/dec/date/index.md

 on the sixth day of Dek 36: <span class="tool" data-bs-toggle="tooltip" data-bs-title="February 29"><u>Day 365</u></span>.

-Dek 36 includes 4 to 5 days of the subsequent year and thus overlaps with Week 0, the first week of the Dec year, because Week 0 includes 0 to 6 days from the previous year.
-Week numbering in Dec behaves like the bottom calendar🗓️plot.
-The Dec year can start on any day of Week 0 and can end on any day of Week 52 or even on the first day of Week 53.
+The last day of the year, <span class="tool" data-bs-toggle="tooltip" data-bs-title="February 28 in common years, February 29 in leap years"><u>Day
+-1</u></span> is always followed by <span class="tool" data-bs-toggle="tooltip" data-bs-title="March 1"><u>Day 0</u></span>,
+regardless of the last 4 or 5 days of Dec 36 that extend past the end of the year.
+While the doty functions within the bounds of a given year, the day of the era (dote), a continuous count of days since the Dec epoch, provides an unbroken sequence of deks that is analogous to the weeks in the Gregorian calendar.

 # Week